Turkey Thyme Risotto Recipe

 - 1/4 teaspoon pepper

-- 1. In a small saucepan, heat broth and keep warm.
-In a large nonstick skillet, saute the mushrooms, onion and garlic in oil until tender, about 3 minutes.
-Add rice and thyme; cook and stir for 2-3 minutes.
-Stir in wine or additional broth.
-Cook and stir until all of the liquid is absorbed.
+- 1. In a small saucepan, bring broth to a simmer; keep hot.
+In a large nonstick skillet, heat oil over medium-high heat; saute mushrooms, onion and garlic until tender, about 3 minutes.
+Add rice and thyme; cook and stir 2 minutes.

 Reviews for Turkey Thyme Risotto